develpr/zencoder/README.md

 Potential basic usages
 ----------------------

-Continuing with this `\Zencoder\Models\ZencoderFile` object which contains some not-particularly-useful information that you may or may not want: In my own application (I'm using Zencoder to encode audio) I'm doing _something_ like
+Continuing with this `\Develpr\Zencoder\ZencoderFile` object which contains some not-particularly-useful information that you may or may not want: In my own application (I'm using Zencoder to encode audio) I'm doing _something_ like

 	//(*warning: sudoish code*)
 	$newUserRecording->file(Zencoder::create('file_upload.wav'));